Dermatology National Clinical Programme

 The aim of the programme is to support high quality, efficient and evidenced based dermatology services delivered in a timely manner and close to, those who need it.

-The National Clinical Lead is Prof. Anne-Marie Tobin, Consultant Dermatologist in Tallaght University Hospital, the Chair of the Clinical Advisory Group is Dr. Michelle Murphy, Consultant Dermatologist, SIVUH and the Programme Manager is Mr Michael Walsh, HSE.
+The National Clinical Lead is Prof. Anne-Marie Tobin, Consultant Dermatologist in Tallaght University Hospital and the Chair of the Clinical Advisory Group is Dr. Michelle Murphy, Consultant Dermatologist, SIVUH.

 The Clinical Lead and Programme Manager work together to ensure the delivery of the objectives of the programme and the programme manager is responsible for reporting to the HSE The Clinical Advisory Group provides clinical oversight and strategic guidance to the programme.
 It is an RCPI committee and all dermatology consultants in Ireland are invited to become members.